open-compass/VLMEvalKit/Quickstart.md

 **Setup Keys.**

 To infer with API models (GPT-4v, Gemini-Pro-V, etc.) or use LLM APIs as the **judge or choice extractor**, you need to first setup API keys.
-VLMEvalKit will first try the "exact matching" policy to extract choices from the output answers.
-If this step is not successful, VLMEvalKit uses an LLM to extract choices from answers.
+VLMEvalKit will use an judge **LLM** to extract answer from the output if you set the key, otherwise it uses the **exact matching** mode (find "Yes", "No", "A", "B", "C"... in the output strings). **The exact matching can only be applied to the Yes-or-No tasks and the Multi-choice tasks.**
 - You can place the required keys in `$VLMEvalKit/.env` or directly set them as the environment variable.
 If you choose to create a `.env` file, its content will look like:

   ```bash